vbookshelf/Takkie-Translate-Offline/README.md

 - Runs completely offline.
 - Can be run on an external SSD.
 - Runs in a virtual environment.
 Other software on the user's computer is not disturbed.
-- Easy to audit.
+- Easy to audit by Human and AI.
 Uses a single-file architecture.

 <br>